true-while/AzureFastStartForIoT/Connected Campus/README.md

 9. ![Wizard Search](images/wizardsearch.png)
 10. Select the device you registered earlier then click OK.
 11. ![Add Device](images/selectdevice.png)
 * A new file __AzureIoTHub.cs__ has been added to your Visual Studio project along with several Nuget packages which reference the Azure IoT SDK.
 This file contains the boiler-plate code that you can immediately invoke in your application.
 The AzureIoTHub class contains two methods that you can start using right away from your own classes:
 *    A method to send messages - __SendDeviceToCloudMessageAsync()__
 *    A method to start listening for incoming messages - __ReceiveCloudToDeviceMessageAsync()__
 * You can call these methods from elsewhere in your project.
 * The Connected Service Wizard has inserted into the new class a __deviceConnectionString__ variable that contains the access key required to connect your device to IoT Hub.
 Anyone who comes into the possession of this information will be able to send and receive messages on behalf of that device.
 It is recommended that you remove this string from the source code before committing your code into a source control.
 Consider storing it in a configuration file or an environment variable.

-12. Replace the entire StartupTask class with the following code
+12. Replace the entire StartupTask class with the following code:-  __TODO: Describe what it does__
 ```
 public sealed class StartupTask : IBackgroundTask
     {